nasa/openmct/docs/src/architecture/framework.md

 are:

-* _Extensions_: Individual units of functionality that can be added to or removed from Open MCT Web. _Extension categories_ distinguish what type of functionality is being added/removed.
+* _Extensions_: Individual units of functionality that can be added to or removed from Open MCT. _Extension categories_ distinguish what type of functionality is being added/removed.
 * _Bundles_: A grouping of related extensions
   (named after an analogous concept from [OSGi](http://www.osgi.org/))